crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 Tip: Avoid using spaces in names.
 It is not forbidden but inconvenient.
 Use `_` instead.

-Use Google to find what mkdir options exist.
-An example is `mkdir -p.
+Use Google to find if other mkdir options exist.
+An example is `mkdir -p`.

 ### The `cd` command

-"Change directory" - Allows you to change to a different directory.
+"Change directory" - Allows you to change to a different directory (i.e. folder).
 Start an example like this:

 ```
-# this checks where you are, you should be here /home/username
+# this checks where you are, you should be here /home/username (e.g. /home/bt-daniel)
 pwd

 # check that your new folder exists.
-Do you see "my_first_scripts"?
+We'll explain the command below.
 ls
+# Do you see "my_first_scripts"?

 # change to your new directory
 cd my_first_scripts